xiaohan2012/xiaohan2012.github.io/_posts/2015-11-02-entity-linking-literature-review.md

 Features include: max/mean link probability, max/mean of relatedness, disambiguation confidence(result from DA), generality(article depth in the Wikipedia concept tree), position and spread.

+## Comments

+- This method may not suitable for short text as it relies on unambiguous terms to determine some feature values.

 # [Hoffart 2011, Robust Disambiguation of Named Entities in Text](http://aclweb.org/anthology/D/D11/D11-1072.pdf)

 ## Objective